anonymous3141/anonymous3141.github.io/MLnotes/Notes1.md

 **Q: How do we know our model generalises?**

 **A:** Broadly speaking, we don't.
 A major hurdle of any machine learning algorithm is to have a model that generalises.
 We don't want our model to **underfit**, or fit too loosely to our training data.
 This could be trying to fit a linear model ($$n=1$$) to a exponential growth curve, but we don't want to have a large **generalisation gap** due to **overfitting** either.
 This can be due to say fitting a degree 100 polynomial in our case to a simple linear model, resulting in a curve that perfectly passes through every point by zigzaging through every point, but is nonlinear and inaccurate in reality.
 In other words, by choosing too large a hypothesis space (allowing $$n=100$$ degree polynomials), we overtaylor our models to the training set, thus missing the true essence of the data and sacrificing performance on general data.
+In fact, it is generally considered desirable to use the simplest models that fit a training dataset, as usually it is these models that generalise the best.
+Methods exist, which will be dicussed in the future to reinforce this idea.

 ### K-nearest neighbour